matter-labs/zksync/changelog/infrastructure.md

 ### Added

--(`read-variable`): tool for read private and public variables from contracts.
+- (`read-variable`): tool for read private and public variables from contracts.

 ### Fixed